- Many doctors prescribe useless antibiotics for bronchitis

 - Strep throat is a bacterial infection and should be treated with antibiotics

-If recent research is any indication, your physician will likely prescribe you an antibiotic, even if he or she knows it won't make you better any faster.
+If recent research is any indication, your physician will probably prescribe you an antibiotic, even if he or she knows it won't make you better any faster.

-A letter published this week in the Journal of the American Medical Association shows doctors prescribe antibiotics for acute bronchitis approximately 70% of the time, despite decades of evidence demonstrating that these drugs don't work against respiratory illness.
+A 2014 review in the Journal of the American Medical Association found that doctors prescribe antibiotics for acute bronchitis approximately 70% of the time, despite decades of evidence demonstrating that these drugs don't work against respiratory illness.

-Save yourself some money at the doctor's office by knowing which common ailments require antibiotics, and which ones don't:
+Save yourself some money at the doctor's office by knowing which common ailments require antibiotics and which don't:

 Cold and flu